 I appreciate heavy coding courses as a student.
 Talk is cheap in this field.
 The plan is to do the same for my students.
 Even for research, strong coding skills help you implement your ideas faster, that way you would be more productive.

-This philosophy was passed to me from my father prof. Hongzhi Chen, amazing teacher in Electrical Engineering.
-I will keep in mind that not every single student in the classroom of Computer Graphics aims at becoming an expert in this narrower field or publishing SIGGRAPH papers.
-When planning my lessons, I contemplate which single concept I would like my students to retain if they could only remember one thing.
+Humbleness is essential for educators.
+I will keep in mind that not every single student in the classroom aims at becoming an expert or publishing ACM SIGGRAPH papers.
+When planning my lectures, I contemplate which single concept I would like my students to retain if they could only remember one thing.
 For instance, in my rendition of Computer Graphics, the key takeaway from the entire lecture series would be the Laplacian.
 For my least motivated students, this serves as the baseline expectation.
 For those with a bit more drive, I strive to identify one enduring concept per lecture that they can commit to memory for a lifetime.